Search: 138 results

 Verse ConceptsMan Providing WaterThose Who Provided A Meal

-So he took him down, and {there they were}, spread out over the surface of all the land, eating and drinking and dancing because of all of the abundant plunder which they had taken from the land of [the] Philistines and from the land of Judah.
+So he took David down, and they found them spread out over the land.
+They were eating and drinking and enjoying themselves because of all the loot they had taken from the land of the Philistines and from the land of Judah.

 Verse ConceptsGluttonyFeastingExcessRevelryEating And Drinking